-Looking outside the glass window, sitting on my desk serving another day as a corporate slave, an Instagram notification on my phone caught my attention.
+Looking outside the glass window, sitting on my desk serving just another day in office, an Instagram notification on my phone caught my attention.
 It was from Samanta Foundation about the steps being taken by them to uplift and empower Van-Gujjars - a nomadic community of forest dwellers and Taungyas - the victims of perennial caste system - living along the peripheries of Shivalik mountain ranges of Himalayas.
 The thought of such people in a part of India of whom we hardly know and care off in big cities, hit me hard!
 The deprivation of basic needs and livelihood to these people was disturbing as I tried to get back to my work.
 These emotions triggered a sense of reflection and deep diving in self thinking - If I will leave any impact on the society after I am gone!
 I dialled Prashant, my dear friend and co-founder of Samanta and told that I will be visiting him soon.
 I reached him early morning over the weekend and set the agenda for next few days.

 We were driving along the pristine new highway passing through the forest outside the city limits of Dehradun when Prashant slowed down and took a right turn straight in to a narrow muddy trail penetrating into the greens.
 No one could have imagined that there lived a community across the dense forest; untouched and unnoticed by myriad welfare schemes rolled out by our governments.
-The stark contrast between the two worlds separated only be a few meters was appaling.
+The stark contrast between the two worlds separated only be a few meters was appalling.

 The track led us straight to a dilapidated structure called 'The Forest School' with broken windows, doors and two rooms.
 Further deep into the forest, there were settlements of Taungya and Van-Gujjars.